Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Third-Party Tested Salt Brands with the Least Heavy Metals

+I was delighted to learn that laboratory tests of salt brands exist!
 Before we get to third-party tested salt brands with the least heavy metals, let's address, What does third-party testing for salt purity mean?

-I reviewed studies on salt that were published in peer-reviewed journals and other trusted sources.
+I reviewed dozens of studies on salt that were published in peer-reviewed journals and other trusted sources.
 These studies didn't reveal insights on specific salt products or brands.
 This review covered different types of salt—sea salt, Himalayan pink salt, course salt, table salt, etc.—from various countries, I was looking for patterns.
 Wondering, for example, Is terrestrial salt (salt from land) less contaminated than sea salt?
 Or, Is salt from some parts of the world more risky than others?

 In addition, I reviewed results of salt products tested in laboratories.
 Results of lab-tested salt products are summarized in Table 1 (below).
 They came from the following:

-3. Manufacturers of salt also provided test results.
-Since they might be biased in their testing, you should be aware that they include the brands Crucial Four, Redmond Real Salt, and Vera Salt.
-Results for given salt products were sometimes contradictory as you can see in Table 1 below.
+- Salt manufacturers/brands also provided test results.
+Since they might be biased in their testing, you should be aware of them.
+They are summarized in Table 2 and include the brands Crucial Four, Redmond Real Salt, and Vera Salt.
+Results from laboratory tests about a given salt product, like Redmond Real Salt, were sometimes contradictory as you can see in Table 1 below.
 These have endnotes (7), (8), (9), and (10).

 How to Choose Safer, Cleaner Salt for Your Health

-• Claiming to be laboratory tested but not providing more information about the results.
+- Claiming to be laboratory tested but not providing more information about the results.

-• Presenting test results in parts per million (ppm), which would appear to be a much smaller number.
+- Presenting test results in parts per million (ppm), which would appear to be a much smaller number.
 Most test results appeared in parts per billion (ppb).
 One ppm is equivalent to 1,000 ppb.

 Tips For Choosing Safer, Cleaner Salt For Your Health